 Introduces advanced concepts of power systems, power electronics and control theory necessary to fully understand the key aspects of the HVDC technology.
 Important topics such as, converter technology and control, operation of DC networks and AC-DC interactions will be covered.
 Lecturers: Dr Balarko Chaudhuri and Dr Adria Junyent-Ferre.

 Introduces finite-dimensional optimisatiom theory and the basic algorithms for finding minima.
 Lecturer: Prof Alessandro Astolfi.

 Electric power network is by far the largest machine built on the Earth.
 The requirement for round the clock electricity supply can only be met through involved operation, control and co-ordination strategy and protective actions.
 This module will present mathematical model of important components in the system and the concept of controlling and protecting them under varying operating circumstances.
 Lecturer: Prof Bikash Pal.

-Smart Grid Technologies (Autumn)
+Role and Value of Smart Grid Technologies (Autumn)

 You choose four modules from below.